-- By breastfeeding for at least 4 months you have reduced your baby’s risk of cot death (Mother & Baby).
+- By breastfeeding for at least 4 months you have reduced your baby’s risk of SIDS (Mother & Baby).

 - By now you have overcome early obstacles such as engorgement, sore nipples, and marathon cluster feedings.
 Nursing is becoming so much easier than bottle-feeding.